Yuri Gorbachev

-Yuri Gorbachev (born December 29, 1948 in, USSR) is a Russian painter and sculptor.
+Yuri Gorbachev (born December 29, 1948) is a Russian painter and sculptor.

 Since 1991, he has lived in the United States and creates in his Manhattan studio in New York City.
 He has been called the "Russian Rousseau".

-Over the last forty years Gorbachev’s career has reached the highest level of international art.
+Over the last forty years Gorbachev's career has reached the highest level of international art.
 Yuri Gorbachev created his own unique technique of painting on canvas, using non-ferrous metals (gold, bronze), special varnishes and enamels, completely removing black from the palette.